TABLE OF CONTENTS

 On your team, there should be someone who knows a lot about marijuana licenses and permits.
 You also need someone that knows how to build the facility or how to choose the right facility for doing business according to the required regulations.

-A good attorney will be another essential addition on the team.
+A good attorney will be another essential addition to the team.
 Make sure the attorney is given the license application and other legal documents to review before submitting.
-Many in the cannabis cultivation business fall apart due to not coming clean about their criminal record.

 When the assessment and process is done, a felony record could make or break the team and decline your application for a cannabis cultivation license.
 It is important for the team leader to have a background check done on everyone on the team.
 In the long run, it will be well worth the money and the effort.